 “If the answer sounds like, ‘no, I can’t think about the hard stuff I need the distraction,’ you might want to reconsider,” she says.
 “Because all of that unprocessed emotion from your last relationship will probably start showing up pretty quickly in this one.”

-It can be hard to recognize if you're in a rebound relationship, especially if you’re seeing things through the rose-tinted glasses of a new romance — or are in denial about your breakup.
+Either option can inspire a variety of confusing emotions, especially if you’re seeing things through the rose-tinted glasses of a new romance — or are in denial about your breakup.

 One or both of you just got out of a very serious relationship.